-Follow-up worksheets for student accountability are also included for each game!
+Follow-up worksheets for student math center accountability are also included for each game!

 We love having follow-up worksheets to the centers we assign our students.
 When our kids know that there is student accountability – that they will have to “convince me” that they have used their time wisely to practice and learn during their station time, they are even more engaged and focused.
 It just seems to be that little extra push some of them need.

 I’ve included what we call a “self-check” on each page.
 See the second bullet at the top of the page.
 This question helps to slow down the speedsters and helps to prevent careless mistakes.

 There is also a “thinking question” on each page at the bottom.
 This question is different for each page and helps to spiral place value and other skills into students’ work.
 Answer keys are provided.

 You can download 2 FREE games with worksheets by subscribing below!
 Try them out.
 I think you’ll love having these on hand and ready-to-go.
 They offer true math center accountability for you.
 Having these at your fingertips is a teacher life-saver!